ramya-0315/jobnest-frontend/README.md

 - ✅ Role-based authentication (Job Seeker, Employer, Admin)
 - ✅ Secure backend with Spring Security and RESTful APIs
 - ✅ Job posting, editing, and deletion by employers
-- ✅ Resume upload and application tracking for seekers
+- ✅ Application tracking for seekers
-- ✅ Job search with filters (location, role, salary, experience)
+- ✅ Job search
 - ✅ Admin dashboard for user and listing management
 - ✅ Responsive, clean, and animated UI with React and Tailwind